deanmarchiori/r-model-template/README.md

 The goal of this repository is to act as a template demonstrating a full end to end MLOps style R project.

-The toy example is training a predictive model on a `csv` dataset.
+The toy example is training a predictive model on a `csv` dataset that predicts water temperature throughout the year for Sydney beaches.
 This project addresses how you might want to structure this project to run in a ‘Production’ context.